ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

   - it is indirectly unused and ``-Windirectly-unused-binds`` is enabled

-- The warnings for indirectly unused bindings will reference all bindings they are used in.
+- The warnings for (directly or indirectly) unused bindings will reference all bindings they are used in.
 For example, if ``-Wunused-top-binds`` and ``-Wunused-local-binds`` are enabled,

   ::